cuongvoong/react-cuongflix/README.md

 npm start
 ```

-Project will be automatically open at (http://localhost.com:3000)
+Project will open automatically at (http://localhost.com:3000)

 For production build: